Johnstown man held for trial in shooting death of wife

 Assistant District Attorneys Erin Dominick and Matthew Gribler called four witnesses to testify.

-Johnstown police Detective Mark Britton said he interviewed Busch two times after the shooting, and the man gave several versions of what happen.
+Johnstown police Detective Mark Britton said he interviewed Busch two times after the shooting, and the man gave several versions of what happened.
 During the last interview, Busch confessed, Britton said.

 Tiffany Bush died from a 9mm gunshot wound to the right side of the face.
 The shot was fired at close range.